 - Estimated Range: 45 miles (72 km)

-- See this model on ElectricBikeCity or similar models on Amazon
+- See on BikeBerry or similar models on Amazon

 This e-bike’s step-through design has a very durable and solid frame, which is especially good for stability.
 This commuter e-Bike has 500 watts of motor power and includes fenders and a suspension fork.
 For a full charge, this e-bike ranges from 4-6 hours and can go up to 40 miles per charge.